 BIRTH OF A MAYBRICK?

-Jacob James Edges was born in St. George in the East, just inside the Stepney census district and 600 metres from Whitechapel station.
-This means if we can connect the birthdate of Margaret Minetta Maybrick with that of Margaret Jane Edges, then the family were right to believe they had Whitechapel connections at the very least.
-But the big question remains, where did the name Maybrick come from?
+Jacob James EDGES was born in St. George in the East, just inside the Stepney census district and 600 metres from Whitechapel station.
+This means if we can connect the birthdate of Margaret Minetta MAYBRICK with that of Margaret Jane EDGES, then the family were possibly right to believe they had Whitechapel connections at the very least.
+But the big question remains, where did the name MAYBRICK come from?

 EDGEs OF WHITECHAPEL